railwayapp/docs/src/docs/reference/cron-jobs.md

 Scheduled services should exit as soon as they are done with the task they are responsible to perform.
 Thus, the process should close any connections, such as database connections, to exit properly.

-At this moment, Railway won't terminate your process in any scenario.
-However, cron jobs may be skipped if the service is in the build/deploy stage when the next scheduled execution happens.
+Currently, Railway does not automatically terminate deployments.
+As a result, if a previous execution is still running when the next scheduled execution is due, Railway will skip the new cron job.

 ## Crontab Expressions

 A crontab expression is a scheduling format used in Unix-like operating systems to specify when and how often a command or script should be executed automatically.

 Crontab expressions consists of five fields separated by spaces, representing different units of time.
 These fields specify the minute, hour, day of the month, month, and day of the week when the command should be executed.

 ```
 * * * * *